-Last week, our colleagues at UrbanDaddy SF turned us on to a curious summer sport from 1940s Brazil called “Frescobol” and a group of gents trying to introduce it to America by way of handsome reclaimed wood paddles and selvage denim park blankets—under the label Merriment Hardware.
+Last week, our colleagues at UrbanDaddy SF turned us on to a curious summer sport from 1940s Brazil called “Frescobol.”

-How to play the surprisingly simple, challenging yet rewarding game of Frescobol.
+How to play the surprisingly simple and challenging yet rewarding game of Frescobol:

 The first thing you should know is that Frescobol is a collaborative effort.
-You’re not trying to best your partner—it’s all about an exciting rally.
-(In competitive play, scores are given to the team of two who’s kept the ball afloat the longest and done so with the most degree of difficulty and stylishness.
+You’re not trying to best your partner, it’s all about an exciting rally.
+In competitive play, high marks are given to the team of two who’s kept the ball afloat the longest and done so with the most degree of difficulty and stylishness.

-Okay, you and your partner each grab a paddle and start knocking a racquetball-like rubber ball back and forth.
+Okay, now comes the time when you and your partner each grab a paddle and start knocking a racquetball-like rubber ball back and forth.
 You’ll want to stand about 20 feet from one another, but just go with whatever distance feels right.
 Then start a rally.
 The idea is to keep the ball in the air for as long as possible.
-It’s trickier than it sounds—sometimes just letting the ball bounce off your paddle is enough to return a hard shot—once you find a rhythm, feel free to throw some flourishes in there.
+It’s trickier than it sounds—sometimes just letting the ball bounce off your paddle at the right angle is enough to return a hard shot.
+Once you find a rhythm, feel free to throw some flourishes in there.